What to Expect at your First Visit

 Dental Exam Health History and Forms

-When you arrive for your first dental exam you may be asked to complete health information forms that will allow us to begin your dental exam and treatment.
+Before you arrive for your first dental exam you may be asked to complete health information forms that will allow us to begin your dental exam and treatment.
 We will ask you to fill out several forms that will get you acquainted with our office.
 It is important to notify us if there is any change in your health history or if you begin taking any medications because these things can effect how you are treated.
 Patients taking blood thinners and certain treatments for osteoporosis are particularly important to report.
 Please inform us of any history of joint or heart valve replacement that might require premedication before a dental cleaning.
 You will be asked to update this form once a year.
-These forms can be mailed to you or you may click on the Forms tab above and print them and fill them out to bring with you to your appointment.
+A link to these forms will be emailed to you prior to your appointment.

 Your First Exam

-Your initial dental exam will last approximately one hour.
+Your first dental exam with us will last approximately 2 hours.
+Follow up appointments are an hour.
+During the first exam we take extra time to get to know you and your mouth better!
+A complete record of your oral health will be obtained in photos and x-rays.
 You will have your teeth thoroughly cleaned by one of our hygienists.
-On your initial visit X-rays may be taken and Dr. Nawiesniak will perform a comprehensive dental exam.
+On your initial visit a full set of dental X-rays will be taken and Dr. Nawiesniak will perform a comprehensive dental exam.